typelift/SwiftCheck/README.md

 ///    - for i in [(2 * p) through n by p] {
 ///          mark l[i]
 ///      }
-///    - Remaining unmarked numbers are primes func sieve(n : Int) -> [Int] {
+///    - Remaining indices of unmarked numbers are primes func sieve(n : Int) -> [Int] {
     if n <= 1 {
         return [Int]()